paradox143yab/QR-code/README.md

 - CSS custom properties
 - Flexbox
 ### What I learned
+i learned -how to position a div
+          -how to center images

 ### Continued development
  i would like to continue my front end journey more by studiying javascript and react